National & Regional Plumber Hourly Rates

 How to Get Accurate Plumber Estimates & Save Money

 Getting an accurate estimate doesn't have to be complicated.
 Follow these steps before you hire anyone.
+For a deeper dive, see our guide on how to get an accurate plumbing estimate.

 1. Get At Least 3 Quotes

 Don't rely on a single estimate.
-Rates can vary dramatically between plumbers — even in the same zip code.
+Rates can vary dramatically between plumbers, even in the same zip code.
 When comparing quotes, look beyond the bottom line and evaluate what each one actually covers to ensure you're making an apples-to-apples comparison.

 2. Request an Itemized Breakdown